c. 2024 Rod Ice

 Block felt confident with this new shipmate at the helm.
 Though he secretly mourned losing the personal connection with his former partner onboard.

 “Station us in a geosynchronous orbit, Number Two!
 I want this craft directly over the location of Evergreen Estates.
-Locate that university professor, and make contact!”
+Find that university professor, and make contact!”

 Reale left her seat to stand behind their navigator as he tapped at the control console.